akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 Once you've created your Tailored Import profile, or if you want to edit an existing one:
 1. Go to `Imports`
-1. Click on the Tailored Import profile you want to edit
+1. Click on the Tailored Import profile that you want to edit
 1. Click on `Edit` located in the top right corner of the screen

 # Discover the different tabs of this profile

-A tailored import profile is not far from a regular product and product import profile.
+A tailored import profile is not unlike a regular product and product import profile.
 The main difference is that you have a tab to configure the structure of your XLSX <!--or CSV -->file.

 Here are the tabs you can use:
 * `Properties`: To name your import profile.
 * `Permissions`: To set permissions to allow specific user groups to execute or edit your import profile (Enterprise Edition only).
 * `Global settings`: To define the behavior in case an error occurred: you can either skip the products (the rows won't be imported), or skip the value only (the faulty cell won't be imported).
 * `Import structure`: To create your import structure (read how to [define your import structure](tailored-import.html#define-your-import-structure)).
-* `History`: To display the modifications by any user on your export profile.
+* `History`: To display the modifications made by any user on your export profile.

 # Define your import structure

-In the `Import structure` tab, you can define the structure of your file so that it matches all the future files you will import.
+In the `Import structure` tab, you can define the structure of your file so that it matches all the future files that you will import.
 To do that, on one hand you will need to import a file to define the structure and then create your mappings and operations, by adding PIM attributes and linking them to your file columns.
-On the other hand, after this initial configuration has been done, you will be able to import directly all your product files sharing the same structure.
+On the other hand, after this initial configuration has been done, you will be able to directly import all the product files that share the same structure.

 :::warning
-Please note that once you defined and confirmed the structure of your import profile, you won't be able to change it.
-For instance, if the next file you want to import has a different column ordering or an extra column, you won't be able to use this import profile and you will have to create another one.
+Please note that once you define and confirm the structure of your import profile, you won't be able to change it.
+For instance, if the next file you want to import has a different column order or an extra column, you won't be able to use this import profile and you will have to create another one.
 :::

 To do this, please follow the steps below: